 All plumbing work must be carried out by a qualified person and in compliance with the Standard AS/NZS 3500.4 and all local codes and regulatory authority requirements.

-All gas work must be carried out by a qualified person and in compliance with the Standard AS/NZS 5601.1, all local codes and regulatory authority requirements.
+All gas work must be carried out by a qualified person and in compliance with the Standard AS 5601 or AS/NZS 5601.1, as applicable under local regulations, and all local codes and regulatory authority requirements.